-Most of the time when I recommend books, I am sharing books that are fun to read with your children or to let your children read for themselves.
+Most of the time, when I recommend books, I am sharing books that are fun to read with your children or to let your children read for themselves.
 If I am being totally honest, I don’t think I would call reading Not If, But When with my children fun.
-However, I do believe it was very beneficial and I am grateful to Christian Focus for the opportunity to review the book.
+However, I do believe it was very beneficial, and I am grateful to Christian Focus for the opportunity to review the book.

 Not If, But When is a hardcover book written by John Perritt that covers the topics of Biblical sexuality and pornography.
-The books is 56 pages long and includes a variety of full cover illustrations by Alice Mastropaolo.
+The book is 56 pages long and includes a variety of full-cover illustrations by Alice Mastropaolo.
 It is designed to be read with children ages 7-11, though I got it to use with my twelve-year-old daughter because pornography was a topic that I knew we needed to discuss to make sure she knew how to handle it if she was accidentally exposed.

 The book is divided into two main parts, one to be read with girls and the other part to be read with boys.
-They cover the same material and are written in very similar styles but the girl’s portion of the story has a mom and daughter discussing the topics and the boy’s portion uses a father and son.
+They cover the same material and are written in very similar styles, but the girl’s portion of the story has a mom and daughter discussing the topics, and the boy’s portion uses a father and son.

 Each story is divided into eight sections, each section teaches a lesson through the story and includes a Bible reference, main point, and question/statement about what was learned in that section.
 The story is based around a child seeing inappropriate pictures from friends, telling their parents, and then learning about God’s plan for sex and the sinful nature of pornography through a conversation with their parents.